About Aphasia

 - Strokes are the highest cause of aphasia in New Zealand.

-- Every day, as a result of a stroke, six people in New Zealand will develop aphasia.
+- Every day, as a result of a stroke, six or seven people in New Zealand will develop aphasia.

 - Head injury is the second most common cause of aphasia.